pastelmind/poc-agentsmith/README.md

 ## How does this work?

 Whenever installing a new project with `svn checkout`, KoLmafia examines each file to decide how and where it should be placed.
-If the file being installed is under `relay/` or `scripts/`, it dives into your current `relay/` and `scripts/` directories, searching for a file with the same name.
+If the file being installed is under `relay/` or `scripts/`, it dives recursively into your current `relay/` and `scripts/` directories, searching for a file with the same name.
 If a match is found, it decides that the two files are the same, and overwrites the existing one with the new one, _even if the actual paths are different._

-## Why does KoLmafia does this?
+## Why does KoLmafia do this?

 The exact details are lost to the sands of time, but I believe that it is there to allow users to move their scripts around (to better organize the Script Menu) _and_ still receive automatic updates via `svn update`.
 Since it compares file names, the automatic update would no longer work once you rename a script.